tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 added by a block cipher, is not included in this count (see {{expansion}}).

 An endpoint that supports all record sizes can include any limit up to the protocol-defined limit for maximum record size.
-For TLS 1.3 and earlier, that limit is 2^14 octets.
+For TLS 1.2 and earlier, that limit is 2^14 octets.
+TLS 1.3 uses a limit of 2^14+1 octets.
 Higher values are currently reserved for future versions of the protocol that may allow larger records; an endpoint MUST NOT send a value higher than the protocol-defined maximum record size unless explicitly allowed by such a future version or extension.

 Even if a larger record size limit is provided by a peer, an endpoint MUST NOT send records larger than the protocol-defined limit, unless explicitly allowed